WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/cop.md

 #### Join the Community Platform:

 For asynchronous communication, we primarily use FHIR Zulip.
 Here, you can connect with the broader community of FHIR developers and we’ve made a dedicated channel  for SMART Guidelines named(channel: smart) .
-You can join FHIR Zulip here: https://chat.fhir.org/
+- You can join FHIR Zulip here: <a href="https://chat.fhir.org/">https://chat.fhir.org/</a>

 #### Participate in SMART Guidelines Community of Practice (CoP) Calls: